silverbulletmd/silverbullet/website/Install/Configuration.md

 ## AWS S3 bucket storage
 It is also possible to use an S3 bucket as storage.
 For this, you need to create a bucket, create an IAM user and configure access to it appropriately.

-Since S3 doesn’t support an efficient way to store custom metadata, this mode does require a [[ ]] configuration (see below) to keep all file metadata.
+Since S3 doesn’t support an efficient way to store custom metadata, this mode does require a [[#Database]] configuration (see below) to keep all file metadata.

 S3 is configured as follows: